Mamor

 Mamor (stylized in all caps) is the official magazine of the Japan Self-Defense Forces.
 Launched in 2005 by Fusosha Publishing, it is the public relations organ for the JSDF and Ministry of Defense, providing coverage of life in the Japanese military.

 Takaku Yutaka has served as editor-in-chief since the magazine's creation.

-The magazine has drawn attention for its covers, which feature female models in military uniform nicknamed "Goddesses of the Defenders".
+The magazine is notable for its covers of female models in military uniform nicknamed "Goddesses of the Defenders".
 These covers, which include gravure idols and celebrities, are intended to help Mamor appeal to younger audiences.

 History

 In 2005, Fusosha Publishing opened a customized publication department to accept commissions from corporations.
 With the publishing industry undergoing a recession, the department sought a client with enough funding to give them a large order.
 Yutaka, who has worked at Fusosha since 1987 and did not have much of an opinion on the military at the time, suggested the JSDF since he previously did a feature on the armed forces as the deputy editor-in-chief of SPA!
 Mamor was created as inspiration; the name is a play on "mamoru", the Japanese word for "protect".

 At the time, the Ministry of Defense self published a magazine called Securitarian that was only available for active duty personnel.
 The ministry was encouraged to partner with a private publisher that would bring their coverage to a broader audience.
 Bids were heard from three interested publishers before Fusosha and Mamor were selected.
 Production began in 2007.

 Whereas Securitarian was presented in a serious manner, Fusosha was tasked to "create a magazine for people of all ages and genders".
 Taking into account the younger age range for magazines, Yutaka focused on men in their twenties and thirties as the target audience.
 In 2009, Mamor introduced a dating advice and matchmaking column that increased readership among women.